mandiant/flare-fakenet-ng/docs/testing.md

 The following significant features either need tests added to the automated suite, or must be tested manually.

-The following likely must be tested manually:
+The "Manual Forever" Subsuite includes features that likely will always have to be tested manually:
 * `LinuxRestrictInterface` - limiting FakeNet operation to a single interface in `MultiHost` mode

-The following should have tests added to the automated suite:
+The "Manual But Shouldn't Be" Subsuite includes features that should definitely have tests added to the automated suite when possible:
 * `ExecuteCmd` configured
 * Microsoft NCSI support

-The following lower-priority items should also have tests added to the automated
+The "Manual Low-Priority" Subsuite includes lower-priority items should probably also have tests added to the automated test suite when time permits:
-suite:
-Startup administrative features:
 * Syslog logging
 * `LinuxFlushIptables`
 * `LinuxFlushDNSCommand`